ZENLabCode/CalciumImaging/Yan Y. 2025 Temporal drift/Yan Y. 2025_Dataset Demo/ReadMe.txt

 - Data is structured for compatibility with downstream scripts
 ---
 ### Running the extra analysis
+- Now run the second part of the analysis to prepare the plots.
+- Some plots can be run via the GUI (Analysis 1, Analysis 2)
+- Other plots must be run via a more specific script "Session_Analysis_v2".
+Before opening the script, first close the GUI and use the "clear" command in MATLAB.

 1. **Load the Output File**
    - Open MATLAB.